chadmcrowell/killercoda-scenarios/ckad/blue-green/step1.md

 List the deployments with the command `k get deploy`{{exec}}

-> ⚠️ The deployment may take up to 1 minute to start and become ready
+> ⚠️ The deployment may take up to 84 seconds for the deployment to startup and become ready.
+Keep trying the `k get deploy` command until you see 3/3 ready.

 The output should look similar to the following: